winstonbullen/DuoCode/README.md

 ## Release

 The web app is currently in Alpha release.
 The steps to deploy the web app are listed below.
 This will start a localhost on port 3001.
-Please visit [localhost:3001/login.html](http://localhost:3001/login.html) once the server has started.
+Please visit [localhost:3001/signup.html](http://localhost:3001/signup.html) once the server has started.
 The current release specifically allows users to:

-- sign up using the username and password boxes on `login.html`.
+- sign up using the name and password boxes on `signup.html`.

-- log in using the username and password boxes on `login.html` once they have signed up.
+- log in using the name and password boxes on `login.html` once they have signed up.

-- try the demo questions under `app/questions` once they have logged in.
+- try the demo questions under `app/questions` once they have logged in by clicking on their desired lesson.

+- only the first lesson is available for Alpha but questions are fully functional for correctness and content.

 ## Deployment